Hiking the Lanikai Pillbox Trail (Kaʻiwa Ridge) on Oʻahu, Hawaiʻi

 In any case, the Lanikai Pillbox Trail begins between a couple private residences on Kaʻelepulu Drive, as shown below.

-For nearly the entire length of the hike, the Lanikai Pillbox Trail is an uphill hike, ascending just over 400 ft.
+For nearly the entire length of the hike, the Lanikai Pillbox Trail is all uphill, ascending just over 400 ft.
 (122 m) from the trailhead to the second pillbox—the highest and last pillbox on the hike.

 The second Lanikai Pillbox is typically the end of the hike for most people on Kaʻiwa Ridge.